SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Before beginning to cover CPAP equipment, insurers may require that several steps be completed by you, your doctor, and the equipment supplier.

-- Sleep study: Based on your symptoms, your doctor can prescribe an overnight sleep study.
-During a sleep study, medical equipment tracks your breathing and other health-related data.
+2. Sleep study: Based on your symptoms, your doctor can prescribe a sleep study, during which medical equipment tracks your breathing and other health-related data.
 Sleep studies are often conducted in a sleep laboratory, but at-home sleep apnea tests are an option in certain situations.

 Insurance usually covers CPAP equipment for an initial period of a few months.
 After that, additional requirements often must be met for coverage to continue.

-- Proof of consistent CPAP machine use: It's common for insurance companies to only continue coverage if you have clear evidence that you're compliant with the use of your CPAP machine.
-This often involves analyzing data that is collected by the CPAP machine itself.
+• Proof of consistent CPAP machine use: It's common for insurance companies to only continue coverage if you have clear evidence that you're consistent with the use of your CPAP machine.
+This often involves analyzing data that's collected by the CPAP machine itself.

 Check with your insurance provider about their specific requirements for CPAP coverage.
 You can also work with your doctor and equipment supplier to prepare and submit documents required by your insurer.